JonathonDavis/Awesome-Iguanas/README.md

 ## UTILITY SCRIPT(S)

-The repository includes a powerful utility script that support the main functionality of `IguanaGPT`:
+The repository three powerful utility scripts that support the main functionality of `IguanaGPT`:

-### 1. Database Updater (`updatelang.py`)
+### 1. Database Handler (`VulGPT_OSV/TestOSVGIT3.py`)

-This file handles the bulk of the backend with continuous OSV Database scraping, Neo4J compatibility and injestion via Bolt, and frontend integration.
+This file handles the bulk of the backend with continuous OSV Database scraping integration, Neo4J compatibility and ingestion via Bolt, and frontend integration.

 #### Key Features:
-- Automated downloads and updates from the [Open Source Vulnerability Database](https://osv.dev/) at `03:00 GMT, Daily`
+- Automated download and update handling from the [Open Source Vulnerability Database](https://osv.dev/)
 - Smart filtering using a [greedy algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm) for efficiency
 - Comprehensive Neo4j graph creation with multiple node types:
   - Vulnerability nodes (OSV entries)